Medicinal Spices: Can Turmeric Fight Cancer?

 A group of patients with advanced stage pancreas cancer received a treatment of 400mg of curcumin a day as a complement to medical treatment.
 Their tumors shrank considerably and there were no signs of toxicity from consuming the spice.

-Turmeric and breast cancer
+Turmeric and and the fight against breast cancer

 The American Cancer Society has published several studies about this dangerous disease.
 Turmeric is one of the “superstars” in the studies about fighting breast cancer.

 Researchers explain that curcumin may have the ability to affect a process called apoptosis.
 Basically, this means that cancer cells self-destruct when the environment they are in is not ideal for growth.

 The mechanism in play here with turmeric is quite complex because it consists of instantaneous molecular reactions.
 However, we can sum it up like this: “If inflammation goes down, cancer improves.”

 Doctors confirm that the spice is remarkable as a preventative treatment for the disease.
 However, it’s also great for those who do have cancer.
 That’s because it works to protect your body from the effects of cancer treatment.